-- Review the questions answered via the OSAVE workflow for a summary of the types of changes that have occurred since the last submission. - Review any complementary files the operator included to help us process the pipeline data more efficiently. - Review geospatial data to determine: - o If it was submitted in one of the four acceptable formats (CAD drawing file, coordinate pairs, shapefile, file geodatabase). - If it is a CAD file, ensure that the file only contains pipeline data and relates to a projection. - If it is coordinate pairs, ensure that the coordinates are in Geographic Latitude Longitude Decimal Degrees. - If it is coordinate pairs, take the coordinates in the order that they are listed and convert to points and then into a linear feature. - If it is a shapefile, ensure that all individual file components that compose the shapefile have been submitted. - o If the projection is not inherent to the geospatial data type, apply the projection information provided by the operator in the OSAVE workflow. - For all data types, check that the pipelines fall in the states identified in the PHMSA Annual Report. - Review the attributes to determine: - o If the attributes are submitted as an incorporated part of the geospatial data or if the attributes are submitted as a separate file. - If the attributes and geospatial data are submitted as separate files, the two are joined (using the values in the OPER\LINK or other operator designated attribute) to ensure that there are corresponding attributes for each pipeline feature in the geospatial data. - Visually compare submission pipelines to the pipelines previously submitted that are currently in the NPMS national layer.
-Specific items for this step include: - Review answers to questions in the OSAVE workflow for specific details regarding pipelines that may have been abandoned, reclassified, constructed, removed from the ground, acquired from another operator, or divested to another operator. - Review revision code (REVIS\CD) attribute values to see if they accurately describe the pipeline when compared to the previously submitted pipeline data currently in the NPMS national layer for the OPID, and if they correspond to the responses provided in the OSAVE workflow questions. - For instance, if the OSAVE question response mentions that a particular pipeline or pipeline system was divested to another operator, we would look for those pipelines in the NPMS national layer and confirm that they have been omitted from the current year's submission.
+- Review the guestions answered via the OSAVE workflow (for pipelines and breakout tanks) or cover letter (for LNG plants) for a summary of the types of changes that have occurred since the last submission. - Review any complementary files the operator included to help us process the submission data more efficiently. - Review geospatial data to determine: - If it was submitted in one of the four acceptable formats (CAD drawing file, coordinate pairs, shapefile, file geodatabase). - o If it is a CAD file, ensure that the file only contains pipeline/breakout tank/LNG plant data and relates to a projection. - o If it is coordinate pairs, ensure that the coordinates are in Geographic Latitude Longitude Decimal Degrees. - o If it is coordinate pairs for a pipeline submission, take the coordinates in the order that they are listed and convert to points and then into a linear feature. - o If it is coordinate pairs for a breakout tank or LNG plant submission, convert to points - o If it is a shapefile, ensure that all individual file components that compose the shapefile have been submitted. - o If the projection is not inherent to the geospatial data type, apply the projection information provided by the operator in the OSAVE workflow/cover letter. - For all data types, check that the pipelines/breakout tanks/LNG plants fall in the states identified in the PHMSA Annual Report. - Review the attributes to determine: - If the attributes are submitted as an incorporated part of the geospatial data or if the attributes are submitted as a separate file.

-For instance, if the revision code attribute is "A" for addition to the NPMS, we would confirm that the pipeline(s) has not been previously submitted to the NPMS under that OPID.
+- If the attributes and geospatial data are submitted as separate files, the two are joined (using the values in the OPER_LINK or other operator designated attribute) to ensure that there are corresponding attributes for each pipeline/breakout tank/LNG plant feature in the geospatial data. - Visually compare submission data to the data previously submitted that are currently in the NPMS national layer.
+Specific items for this step include: - Review answers to questions in the OSAVE workflow/cover letter for specific details regarding pipelines/breakout tanks/LNG plants that may have been abandoned, reclassified, constructed, removed from the ground, acquired from another operator, or divested to another operator. - Review revision code (REVIS_CD) attribute values to see if they accurately describe the pipeline/breakout tank/LNG plant when compared to the previously submitted pipeline/breakout tank/LNG plant data currently in the NPMS national layer for the OPID, and if they correspond to the responses provided in the OSAVE workflow/cover letter questions. - For instance, if the OSAVE question response mentions that a particular pipeline or pipeline system was divested to another operator, we would look for those pipelines in the NPMS national layer and confirm that they have been omitted from the current year's submission. - For instance, if the revision code attribute is "A" for addition to the NPMS, we would confirm that the pipeline(s) has not been previously submitted to the NPMS under that OPID.